beetbox/aura/docs/api.rst

 Each kind of resource is associated with its images via relationships (see :ref:`relationships`).
-The id for an image need not be globally unique; it only needs to be unique for the linked resource---a simple index, suffices for example.
+The id for an image need not be globally unique; it only needs to be unique for the linked resource---a simple index suffices, for example.
 Clients can request information about resources either by explicitly requesting the image collection for a resource or by using an ``?include=images`` parameter, as with other relationships.
 Unlike other resources, requesting a specific image returns the actual image data.

+For all ``/aura/(collection)/(id)/images`` endpoints, the response is a JSON object whose ``data`` key maps to an array of image resource objects.

 For the image file endpoints, the response's ``Content-Type`` header **MUST** indicate the type of the image file returned.